I study the remains of babies from the past – and this is my blog.

-I am the Co-Editor in Chief of Bioarchaeology International
+I am the Co-Editor-in-Chief of Bioarchaeology International

 sian.halcrow@otago.ac.nz